 Mary Waite, Human Resource Manager

-Hong Wu, Director, Library and Information Services
+Hong Wu, Director, Library, Information Services and Academic Support

 How the RDIC will address the Chancellor's themes for Diversity and Inclusion:

 - In June 2016, Dr. Chris Lee, Associate Vice Chancellor for Human Resource Services, and Ms. Kathryn Haselhorst, VCCS Diversity Officer, shared the VCCS Chancellor’s vision of diversity and inclusion for Virginia’s community colleges.

 - Reynolds will communicate the diversity and inclusion message to all Reynolds faculty, staff and students.

 - Whenever possible, web and written published images will reflect our diverse student, faculty and staff populations.

 - Annual reports will be used to share information with the VCCS chancellor, via the college president.

 - College policy will be updated to strengthen the requirement for having a diverse interview panel and for advertising open positions to seek diversity in applicants applying for all positions.